-Blake Shelton named People's 2017 'Sexiest Man Alive'
+Blake Shelton named People's 2017 'sexiest man alive'

-LOS ANGELES (Reuters) - Blake Shelton was named Sexiest Man Alive by People magazine, a first for any country singer, prompting “The Voice” judge to shake off his shyness about his looks.
+LOS ANGELES, Nov 14 (Reuters) - Blake Shelton was named Sexiest Man Alive by People magazine, a first for any country singer, prompting “The Voice” judge to shake off his shyness about his looks.

 “I’ve been ugly my whole life,” Shelton, 41, said in a statement on Tuesday.
 “If I can be sexy for a year, I‘m taking it!”